-Employees must provide sufficient information for the employer to determine if the leave may qualify for FMLA protection and the anticipated timing and duration of the leave.
+Employees must provide sufficient qualifying information for the employer to determine if the leave is FMLA-eligible, along with the anticipated timing and duration of the leave.
 Sufficient information may include that the employee is unable to perform job functions, the family member is unable to perform daily activities, the need for hospitalization or continuing treatment by a health care provider, or circumstances supporting the need for military family leave.
-Employees also must inform the District if the requested leave is for a reason for which FMLA was previously taken or certified.
+Employees also must inform the district if the requested leave is for a reason for which FMLA was previously taken or certified.
 Employees also may be required to provide a certification and periodic recertification supporting the need for leave.